 Skip to main content

-• Simple: A single run provides all the data for a new version.
-This is the most common case and is best suited for when the run fully recreates the needed data.
+• Single run: A single run provides all the data for a new version.
+This is the most common case and is best suited when the run fully recreates the needed data.
 For example: outputting saved models or model predictions in a table for analysis.

-• Collaborative: A set of runs collectively provides all the data for a new version.
+• Distributed runs: A set of runs collectively provides all the data for a new version.
 This is best suited for distributed jobs which have multiple runs generating data, often in parallel.
 For example: evaluating a model in a distributed manner, and outputting the predictions.

-To log a new version of an Artifact with a single run that produces all the files in the artifact, use the Simple Mode:
+Log a new version of an Artifact with a single run that produces all the files in the artifact.
+This case occurs when a single run produces all the files in the artifact.

 with wandb.init() as run: